Does your lender get to decide the type of policy you purchase for your home?

 These limits might be insufficient to provide protection for higher value items like a wedding ring set, so you may want to discuss the possibility of higher limits for certain types of personal property.
 Homeowner’s policies are not intended to cover high value art collections or rare coin collections because such coverage would drive homeowner’s insurance premiums to unaffordable levels.
 Insurance companies offer policyholders the option to customize their coverage for specific rare and valuable items of this nature subject to separate policy limits.

-Why is my insurance company asking about the location of the closest fire hydrant and building materials used for the construction of my home?
+Why is your insurance company asking about the location of the closest fire hydrant and building materials used for the construction of your home?

 Insurance carriers consider a wide range of factors when evaluating the risk involved in providing coverage for a home and items inside the residence.
 If the building is located a significant distance from a fire hydrant, this lack of access to water can drive up the cost of coverage.
 A home located in a rural area that is a significant distance from a fire station also might mean higher insurance premiums.
 Similarly, the ability of construction materials to withstand perils also will affect premiums.
 As a general rule, homes made from stone and brick will be less expensive to insure than a home constructed largely with wood building materials.